Explore the Lion City and spend a day in colourful Chinatown – one of our fave neighbourhoods in Singapore to take the kids!

 How to get to Chinatown

 Chinatown’s key attractions are also within walking distance from the MRT station, so we highly recommend hopping over via the Northeast line.
-Find out how else you can get around and to this heritage neighbourhood here.
+Find out how else you can get to this heritage neighbourhood here.

-Things to do in Chinatown
+Things to do in Chinatown: Attractions, museums and temples

 1. Meander around the museums